The Bankrate promise

 - You can download the app directly to your phone by scanning a QR code found on The Points Guy website

 - While the app is currently only available for iOS, a waitlist is forming for individuals who want to access an android version of the app

 - At the moment, this free app boasts an average star rating of 4.5 out of 5 stars across more than 2,700 user ratings in the App Store

 Using credit card rewards can be a great way to get your travel fix at a discounted rate.
-However, the world of travel rewards can become extraordinarily confusing if you don’t know the ins and outs of travel hacking.
+However, the world of travel rewards can become extraordinarily confusing if you don’t know the ins and outs of travel hacking and various rewards programs.

 Fortunately, one of the web’s premier travel rewards sites, The Points Guy (TPG), has converted its vast treasure trove of knowledge into an app that could change the way you earn and track rewards toward travel.
-Since TPG is a sister company of Bankrate, we were able to get insider access and a first look into the app.
+Since TPG is a sister company of Bankrate, we were able to get insider access to write this review.